webplatform/docs/apis/xhr/XMLHttpRequest/index.md

 }}
 }}
 {{Notes_Section
-|Notes=In earlier versions of Windows Internet Explorer (earlier than 7), there is no native XMLHttpRequest object.
+|Notes=Windows Internet Explorer earlier than version 7 does not implement the native XMLHttpRequest object.
 The XMLHTTP ActiveX object emulates the same functionality.
 While the native XMLHttpRequest object also supports the use of expandos (custom properties) and properly recognizes the 'this' notation of JavaScript, the ActiveX version does not.
 To support versions of Windows Internet Explorer prior to Internet Explorer 7, use the following function to get the '''XMLHttpRequest''' object.
  <code>function getXMLHttpRequest()
  {